-The Center began as a project at the Coastal Community Foundation (CCF) in 2002 with input from heirs’ property (HP) owners, attorneys, judges, nonprofit service providers and funders on the design of the project.
-At the time, CCF Senior Program Director Jennie Stephens became project manager and, in 2005, became executive director of the non-profit organization, which was established in response to the overwhelming need to provide free educational and direct legal services to low-income HP owners to help them obtain clear title and preserve their family land.
+The Center began as the “Heirs’ Project” at Coastal Community Foundation (CCF) with funding from the Ford Foundation in 2002 and input from heirs’ property (HP) owners, attorneys, judges, nonprofit service providers and funders on the design of the project.
+At the time, CCF Senior Program Director Jennie Stephens served as project manager and became the Center’s Executive Director when it opened its doors in 2005 as an independent 501C-3 non-profit organization as the Center for Heirs’ Property Preservation providing legal educational and direct legal services to low-income HP owners to help them obtain clear title and preserve their family land.

 Our vision is to be nationally recognized as the most trusted and resourceful organization in providing effective education, legal services and sustainable land use options to help move low wealth landowners out of poverty.